bennetthub500/personal/_portfolio/pressrelHomestead.md

 ---
-title: Press release: complex traffic topic
+title: "Press release: complex public topic"
 ---

 Press release explaining a complex public topic, a traffic initiative that created safe ways for students to walk and bike to school.